Bucharest

 The World Trade Center in Bucharest features elegant boutiques, art galleries, fashion and antique shops.
 There are also services such as beauty salons, banking services, grocery stores, pharmacies, post office, restaurants and cafes.

-Unirea Shopping Centre is located in the heart of the city and offers fashion stores on the first and second floors like H&M, NewYorker, Body Shop and Triumph.
+Unirea Shopping Centre is located in the heart of the city and offers fashion stores on the first and second floors like H&M, New Yorker and Triumph.
 Electronics and household shops can be found on floors three and four.
-If you would like to buy food then head to the basement where the Mega Image supermarket can be found.

 You can easily walk or bike around the city, but you can also take the bus, tram, trolleybus or metro around Bucharest.
 With these forms of public transport you can get around the city safely and efficiently.
 Bus, tram and trolleybus tickets can be purchased at any RATB kiosk.
 Punch your ticket in the machine board to avoid a fine.
 Transport runs from 4:30 am to 11 pm.
 Night busses are available after that.
-Bucharest’s metro has four lines.
+Bucharest’s metro has five lines.
 Trains run every 5-15 minutes, every 15-20 off-peak, from 5:30 am to 11 pm.
 Sit at the front of trains to avoid missing station signs which are not clearly signposted.
 The metro is good for travelling longer distances.
 Tickets can be used on all means of transportation except the express buses.

 Always make sure your taxi has a meter to avoid unnecessarily high fares.
 Once this has been established, you are in for a comfortable and inexpensive ride.
 Just hail a taxi down from the side of the street.
 Uber, Bolt and Yango ridesharing apps work in Bucharest, too.

 Pharmacies in central Bucharest are well stocked and several of them stay open late.
-Sensiblu Pharmacy:

 Country code: +40 Area code: 21